-- 2.62 The Authority had recommended that before deciding the imposition of any penalty, proper opportunity should be given to Licensee to present its case.
-The Authority also recommended the guiding principles for categorising a violation as minor or major in its recommendations dated 16th April 2012. - 2.63 Further, in its back reference dated 2nd May 2012, the DoT mentioned that it was also separately looking into setting up criteria for imposition of penalty and that penalty imposition principles given by TRAI would be kept in mind while finalising the criteria.
-But, DoT has not, so far, forwarded any report in this regard.
-The Authority is of the view that DoT should device a suitable matrix, linking the penalty to the severity of the incident and the number of occurrence of the violation for imposition of financial penalties. - 2.64 In view of the above, the Authority recommends that DoT should device a suitable matrix, linking the penalty to the severity of the incident and the number of occurrence of the violation for imposition of financial penalties.
+- 2.67 Further, in its back reference dated 2nd May 2012, DoT mentioned that it was also separately looking into setting up criteria for imposition of penalty and that penalty imposition principles given by TRAI would be kept in mind while finalising the criteria.
+But, so far, DoT has not forwarded any report in this regard.
+The Authority is of the view that DoT should device a suitable matrix, linking the penalty to the severity of the incident and recurrence of the violation for imposition of financial penalties. - 2.68 In view of the above, the Authority recommends that DoT should devise a suitable matrix, linking the penalty to the severity of the incident and recurrence of the violation for imposition of financial penalties.